-This project was inspired by my PhD dissertation and my desire to better understand why some of the flipped classroom conditions performed worse than those who learned using lecture classroom instruction.
-Recognizing that the cognitive processes explain how people learn (Yan et al, 2024) I chose to look at a few studies that resulted in the highest and lowest effect sizes in my dissertation and investigate in more detail.
+This project was inspired by my PhD dissertation, Flipped Classrooms versus Traditional Classrooms: A systematic review and meta-analysis of student achievement in higher education (Sparkes, 2019), and my desire to better understand why some of the flipped classroom conditions performed worse than the lecture classroom instruction conditions.
+Recognizing that the cognitive processes explain how people learn (Yan et al, 2024) I chose to look at a few studies that resulted in the highest and lowest effect sizes* in my dissertation and investigate in more detail.
 The highest effect sizes showed the studies with greatest positive effect of the flipped classroom on achievement in higher education.
 The lowest (negative) effects showed the studies with the most negative effect of the flipped classroom compared to the lecture condition.

-The study with the highest effect size g = +1.50 indicated that pharmacy students in the flipped classroom group found there was an overwhelming amount of pre-class preparation time required, such as video lectures of 90 minutes to 2 hours (Wong et al, 2014, p4), while the study with the lowest effect size of g = -0.66 indicated that all pre-class time work in the flippped classroom condition could be done by the majority of the doctoral veterinary students in less than 20 minutes (including the video, reading, and quiz) (Moffett et al, 2014).
+The study with the highest effect size g = +1.50 indicated that pharmacy students in the flipped classroom group found there was an overwhelming amount of preparation work required, such as video lectures of 90 minutes to 2 hours (Wong et al, 2014, p4), while the study with the lowest effect size of g = -0.66 indicated that all pre-class work in the flipped classroom condition could be completed by the majority of the doctoral veterinary students in less than 20 minutes (including the video, reading, and quiz) (Moffett et al, 2014).
 This example may indicate that the amount of pre-class work could have a real impact on achievement and learning in higher education.
-Finding the right balance of pre-class preparation work required may be a factor in the success or failure of the flipped classroom approach.
-In these studies, too much pre-class work resulted in greater achievement than too little.
-As it relates to the cognitive processes, the abundance of pre-class work gave more opportunities for all noted cognitive processes: attention to essential structures and features; spaced repetition; and successful, effortful retrieval from long-term memory.
+Finding the right balance of preparation homework required may be a factor in the success or failure of the flipped classroom approach.
+In these studies, too much homework resulted in greater achievement than too little.
+As it relates to the cognitive processes, the abundance of homework may have given more opportunities for the noted cognitive processes: attention to essential structures and features; spaced repetition; and successful, effortful retrieval from long-term memory.

 In case you are wondering, these two effect sizes were not outliers because the one-study-removed approach confirmed that removing each one did not impact the average effect size of the meta-analysis.